graphql/graphql-spec/spec/Section 3 -- Type System.md

 **Result Coercion**

-Determining the result of coercing an object is the heart of the GraphQL executor, so this is covered in that section of the spec.
+Determining the result of coercing an object is a part of the GraphQL request execution, so this is covered in the [Coercing Results](#sec-Value-Completion.Coercing-Results) section within the Execution section.

 **Input Coercion**